uconn

 Jeanelle Graham IRB Program Specialist jeanelle.graham@uconn.edu

-Lisandra González Interim IRB Program Specialist lisandra.gonzalez@uconn.edu
+Lisandra González IRB Program Specialist lisandra.gonzalez@uconn.edu

 Jennifer McCauley IRB Program Specialist jennifer.mccauley@uconn.edu